phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 how we can reduce the required number of workers to 15 instead of 30 through some small modifications in this blog post.

-## pandas StringDtype back by PyArrow
+## pandas StringDtype backed by PyArrow

 We begin with a feature that was originally introduced in pandas 1.0 and has been around for quite some time.
 The ``StringDtype`` is relatively mature and can be used without expecting any problems.